rahmonov/rahmonov.github.io/content/how-to-write-clean-functions.md

     Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
     Code for readability.

-Damn right!
+Damn right!!!
 Uncle Bob Martin even mentions of a once-successful company that went bankrupt because of unmaintainable codebase.
 Clean code is that serious.

 Now that we know the importance of clean code, let's take a look at how to write clean functions first.